trilitech/tezos-developer-docs/docs/smart-contracts/creating.md

 author: 'Yuxin Li'
 lastUpdated: 6th November 2023
 ---
 ## Introduction
-This documentation outlines the fundamental steps you need to create a smart contract on the Tezos blockchain.
-Subsequent chapters will guide you through testing and deploying your smart contract.
+This guide provides step-by-step instructions for creating smart contracts on the Tezos blockchain.
+Tailored for developers, it outlines the process from choosing a programming language to implementing the contract’s core features.
+You can find additional resources on testing and deploying your smart contract in subsequent chapters.

-## Creating smart contract
+## Create smart contracts

-### Choosing a smart contract language
+### Choosing your smart contract language
 Tezos supports a variety of smart contract languages:

 - [Michelson](languages/michelson.mdx):  Tezos' native language, which is stack-based and can be challenging for beginners.